-Institutional and Procedural Challenges of Reflexive Governance for Environmental Protection: Empirical Study of the Fields of Water Management and the Preservation of Biodiversity in Ireland and in France.
+Institutional and Procedural Challenges of Reflexive Governance for Environmental Protection: Case studies of Ireland and France.

 Professor Suzanne Kingston

 Traditional governance and policy instruments such as “command-and-control” policy instruments have shown their limits in the field of environmental protection.
 As a solution, learning-based governance seeks to move beyond the current impasse in regulatory governance.
 The contribution of reflexive governance to deal with environmental issues and to foster environmental protection has been analysed theoretically.
 If reflexive governance processes are to meet some of the challenges of contemporary environmental regulation, it is important to identify examples of successful reflexive governance, as well as to analyse and understand the institutional conditions under which they might emerge and be efficient in supporting the development of environmental regulatory capacity.

 Nevertheless, very few empirical studies were conducted in this field.
 The purpose of this research is to document the literature on public participation in order to identify factors/conditions fostering and/or hindering reflexivity in participatory procedures.
 This research provides empirical insights into these questions.